 Course work includes

-- Characteristics of children with autism, including those who are high function
+- Characteristics of children with autism, including those who are high functioning

 - Best practice evaluation methods

-- Providing intervention and supports in home, community and classroom settings
+- Providing intervention and support in home, community and classroom settings

 - Promoting and enhancing social competence